“Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”

 It is most important of all that you, the teacher, are able to take care of yourself.
 If you are feeling sick, worn out, or just plain burnt-out, then the students will not be getting the most of what you have to offer.

 Take time to relax and try out a hobby or two.
 Find something that you have always wanted to try, but have not gotten around to it yet.
 There is plenty of snow this time of year so you could bundle up and enjoy some winter activities.
+Looking for more activities to do with students and your own family?
+Check out these great activities to beat cabin fever.
 Make sure you are also getting enough rest and Vitamin C because students and staff often get sick this time of year.
 I know we have been battling the cold and flu around my house the last few weeks!

 Hang in there, whether we get snow days or not in the next few weeks, we do know that we have less than 60 calendar days until Spring!
 We can do this!